Phoenix · 7th Avenue · Indian School to Camelback

 Downtown Phoenix Journal: 7th Avenue/Melrose

-Corridor framing, late-1990s designation, vintage retail identity, and Woodlea/Melrose neighborhood context.
+The corridor's late-1990s designation, vintage retail identity, and Woodlea/Melrose relationship.

 5. 05